lat-lon/deegree-workshop/README.md

         <Property name="maxIdle" value="10" />
     </DataSourceConnectionProvider>

-After you have successfully tested the database connection you can stop the docker container with CTRL+C.
+After you have successfully tested the database connection you can stop the docker container with CTRL+c.

 ### Build deegree docker container based on a Dockerfile (optional)